JojoSlice/CSharp-Review-MCP/ROSLYN_GUIDE.md

 - **Medium files** (100-500 lines): 100-500ms
 - **Large files** (>500 lines): 500ms-2s

-För bästa prestanda, analysera kod i rimliga bitar.
+For best performance, analyze code in reasonable chunks.

-## Säkerhet
+## Security

-Roslyn analyzer kör C#-kod i ett isolerat .NET-process.
-Den har INTE access till:
+Roslyn analyzer runs C# code in an isolated .NET process.
+It does NOT have access to:
-- Filsystemet (utöver temp-filen)
+- The file system (except the temp file)
-- Nätverket
+- The network
-- Andra processer
+- Other processes

-Koden kompileras men körs ALDRIG.
+The code is compiled but NEVER executed.

-## Licens
+## License

-Roslyn är open source under MIT-licens.
+Roslyn is open source under the MIT license.
 - https://github.com/dotnet/roslyn